MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/tutorial-windows-vm-ua-arm.md

 ### Configure Azure PowerShell locally

-To run scripts im this example, you have two options:
+To run scripts in this example, you have two options:
    - Use the [Azure Cloud Shell](/azure/cloud-shell/overview), which you can open using the **Try It** button on the top-right corner of code blocks.
    - Run scripts locally with Azure PowerShell, as described in the next section.